Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/cluster_api/capi_azure/azure_function_arm_template/_index.md

     > **Note:** If you create multiple subsequent role assignments on the same service principal, your client secret (password) will be destroyed and recreated each time.
 Therefore, make sure you grab the correct password.

     > **Note:** The Jumpstart scenarios are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
-It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).
+It's optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).

 ## Architecture (In a nutshell)

 From the Cluster API Book docs:

-"Cluster API requires an existing Kubernetes cluster accessible via kubectl; during the installation process the Kubernetes cluster will be transformed into a management cluster by installing the Cluster API provider components, so it is recommended to keep it separated from any application workload."
+"Cluster API requires an existing Kubernetes cluster accessible via `kubectl`; during the installation process the Kubernetes cluster will be transformed into a management cluster by installing the Cluster API provider components, so it's recommended to keep it separated from any application workload."

 in this scenario and as part of the automation flow (described below), a [Rancher K3s](https://rancher.com/docs/k3s/latest/en/) cluster will be deployed which will be used as the management cluster.
 This cluster will then be used to deploy the workload cluster using the Cluster API Azure provider (CAPZ).